ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/REDTEAM.md

 ### From our investigation navigating the Summit Card Union Website we discovered the "Secret Folder" is not accessible to the public.
 Lets try and find it!

-* we discovered the error: "company_folders/secret_folder is no longer accessible to the public"
+* We discovered the error: "company_folders/secret_folder is no longer accessible to the public"

 * This looks like a direct path to me and.........